chandra1sekar/data-engineering/README.md

 ## Evaluation & Grading

-The assignments will cumulatively build into 3 projects: the Query Project, the Event Log Project Project and the Pipeline Project.
-Each week, your assignment will be a part of one of these projects.
-Each weekly assignment will be a hands-on lab that is completed both individually and revisited during the synchronous weekly group sessions.
+The 12 assignments will cumulatively build into 3 projects: the Query Project, the Event Log Project Project and the Pipeline Project.
+Each assignment will be a part of one of these projects.
+Each assignment will be a hands-on lab that is completed both individually and revisited during the synchronous weekly group sessions.
+Ten of the twelve assignments will be graded.

 Your final grade will be as follows:

-- 20% for each of the 3 projects + the set up assignment (80%)
+- 10% for each of the 10 graded assignments
-- 20% for class participation

 ## Readings
 Most readings are available through a subscription to https://www.safaribooksonline.com/.
 Other readings are blogposts and links.